KashishJuneja101003/Graphic-Design-Internship-Pehchaan/README.md

 ## Getting Started

-To download the projects, simply navigate to the respective project file within this repository.
+To download the projects, simply navigate to the respective project file within this repository and click on "download raw file" or click on "ctrl + shift + s".

 ## Tools Used